Meraki-Solutions/green-state/README.md

-# Green State
+# GreenState

-Green State is a composable state management library for Javascript Apps with first-class support for IoC.
+GreenState is a composable state management library for Javascript Apps with first-class support for IoC.
 It helps you write complex applications that can evolve in a sustainable way as requirements change by encapsulating state so it is easy to reason about what parts of the system would be impacted by a given change.
 It also encourages composition by providing a set of small re-usable units that can be combined in a variety of different ways.

-You can use Green State with React using the provided bindings, or you could easily write a few small adapters to use it with any other view library.
+You can use GreenState with React using the provided bindings, or you could easily write a few small adapters to use it with any other view library.

-For a full reference of Green State's API please visit [https://symbioticlabs.github.io/green-state/](https://symbioticlabs.github.io/green-state/)
+For a full reference of GreenState's API please visit [https://symbioticlabs.github.io/green-state/](https://symbioticlabs.github.io/green-state/)

 ## Table of Contents